andresdelfino/cpython/Doc/howto/decorators.rst

 Decorators
 ----------

-A decorator is a one-parameter function that takes a function, coroutine, or class.
+A decorator is a function or a class that requires only one parameter, that takes a function, coroutine, or class.

 Function decorator::